Hill people: Environment

 Almost 28% of the world's forests grow on mountains.

 Forests are important in regulating water flows and providing fuel and construction material.

 Before humans arrived, most mountains in tropical and temperate climates would have been forested up to the tree line.

 Deforestation is not new, and began 3,000 years ago in China.

 Mountain forests around the Mediterranean and in Britain had been cleared 1,500 years ago.

 More recently, in China and Europe there have been efforts to restore the mountain forests so as to reduce flooding and erosion.

 The impact of climate change on mountain environments is not well understood, but they seem to be more sensitive than the lowlands.

 The higher-level ecosystems will be forced up the mountains as temperatures rise, shrinking in size and at some point disappearing.

 Threats include environmental stress during adaptation to higher mean annual temperatures, changes to precipitation patterns and more frequent extreme weather events.

 It is difficult to predict how well the mountain populations will adapt to changes in the resources on which they rely for subsistence, although it seems clear that there will be increased competition for use of the land for different purposes.

 Population

 Diversity

 People have lived in mountain regions for thousands of years.

 Some may have sought refuge from persecution or from changing climate, while others may have migrated in search of food.

-The new arrivals settled and developed prosperous farming communities.
+New arrivals sometimes settled and developed prosperous farming communities.

 Streams, rivers and lakes that provide water for agriculture and domestic use are often found in valleys with flat ground suitable for cultivation of crops.

 These are prime locations for settlements.

 The streams could also be harnessed by mills to process grain.

 More recently they are used for hydroelectric plants, which provide overall social benefits but can be very disruptive locally.

 The difficulty of movement between valleys in the past has isolated mountain communities and contributed to high levels of cultural diversity.

 Nearby communities may have different languages and dialects, traditions, costumes, cuisine and economic systems.